 Hours: Sunday - Thursday, 8:00 am - 4:00 pm

 The Learning Commons’ Digital Media Centre is a workspace where you can collaborate, learn new skills and experiment using a range of multi-media tools.
-This Centre offers 5 workstations: 4 of these have audio, video and graphic editing software, while the 5th one offers you a green screen for creating a unique background for your presentation or video assignment.
+This Centre offers 5 workstations: 4 of these have audio, video and graphics editing software, while the 5th one offers you a green screen for creating a unique background for your presentation or video assignment.
 Visit us and get creative!